rgu-selfback/Datasets/README.md

         # z: z-axis accelerometer values

 #References
-For use of the wrist34 and thigh34 datasets, please cite the cfollowing paper:
+For use of the wrist34 and thigh34 datasets, please cite the following paper:
 Learning Deep and Shallow Features for Human Activity Recognition Sani, S., Massie, S., Wiratunga, N. and Cooper, K.
 International Conference on Knowledge Science, Engineering and Management – KSEM 2017